5 Completely Unforgettable Obituaries

-They say laughter is the best medicine and helps a heart heal.
-Maybe that's what Amanda Lewis was hoping for when she wrote a very eccentric obituary about her Dad.
+They say that laughter is the best medicine and is what can help a heart heal, so I'm guessing that's probably what Amanda Lewis was hoping for when she wrote a very eccentric obituary about her Dad.

-The obituary which was placed in the Sun Herald, reads, “Harry Weathersby Stamps, ladies' man, foodie, natty dresser, and accomplished traveler, died on Saturday, March 9, 2013.”
-It continues, “He despised phonies, his 1969 Volvo [which he also loved], know-it-all Yankees, Southerners who used the words ‘veranda’ and ‘porte cochere’ to put on airs, eating grape leaves, Law and Order [all franchises], cats, and Martha Stewart.
-In reverse order.
-He particularly hated Daylight Saving Time, which he referred to as 'The Devil's Time.'
+The obituary which was placed in the Sun Herald, read in part, "Harry Weathersby Stamps, ladies' man, foodie, natty dresser, and accomplished traveler, died on Saturday, March 9, 2013."
+The obit went on, "He particularly hated Daylight Saving Time, which he referred to as 'The Devil's Time.'
 It is not lost on his family that he died the very day that he would have had to spring his clock forward.
 This can only be viewed as his final protest."

-The obituary ends with a request for people write to their local Congressman to ask to repeal Daylight Savings time in honor of Harry.
-Too funny!
+Mr. Harry's obituary concluded with a request for people to write to their Congressman and ask that Daylight Savings be done away in honor of Harry.